-- Integral of a complex function f(z) that is defined along a curve C in the complex plane.
-Let C be defined by the parametric equations x = x(t), y = y(t), $a \le t \le b$, where t is a real parameter. - By using x(t) and y(t) as real and imaginary parts, we can also describe a curve C in the complex plane by means of a complex-valued function of a real variable t: z(t) = x(t) + iy(t), $a \le t \le b$.
+- Integration in the complex plane is defined in a manner similar to that of a line integral in the plane. - Integral of a complex function f(z) that is defined along a curve C in the complex plane.
+These curves are defined in terms of parametric equations x = x(t), y = y(t), $a \le t \le b$, where t is a real parameter.